jasonbasden/paramLister/README.md

 Installation Instructions:
-1. You can clone the repository or download the .jar file called 'paramLister.jar' in the main branch.
+1. You can clone the repository or download the .jar file called 'paramLister.jar' from the releases page (https://github.com/jasonbasden/paramLister/releases/tag/v1).

 To Clone:
 1. git clone https://github.com/jasonbasden/paramLister and build with your preferred IDE or CLI.
 The build will create a .jar file.